maxwolf621/AZ/az-104/Test/EntraId.md

 **ANS :**

 In this scenario, you can use the system-assigned managed identity.

-Hence, the correct answer is: Configure the managed identity of TD-VM1.
+:o: Hence, the correct answer is: Configure the managed identity of TD-VM1.

-:x: Configure the security settings of TD-RG1 is incorrect because it only provides security recommendations and security alerts for your resource group.
-As per the scenario, you need to ensure that the services running on TD-VM1 are able to manage the resources in TD-RG1 using its identity.
-Therefore, you need to configure the managed identity settings of TD-VM1.
+:x: Configure the security settings of TD-RG1 is incorrect
+- because it only provides security recommendations and security alerts for your resource group.
+- As per the scenario, you need to ensure that the services running on TD-VM1 are able to manage the resources in TD-RG1 using its identity.
+- Therefore, you need to configure the managed identity settings of TD-VM1.

-:x: Configure the access control of TD-VM1 and Configure the access control of TD-RG1 are incorrect because these are only adding role assignments to an Azure resource.
-A role assignment is a process of attaching a role definition to a user, group, or service principal to provide access to a specific resource.
+:x: Configure the access control of TD-VM1 and Configure the access control of TD-RG1 are incorrect
+- because these are only adding role assignments to an Azure resource.
+- A role assignment is a process of attaching a role definition to a user, group, or service principal to provide access to a specific resource.
 Remember that access is granted by creating a role assignment, and access is revoked by removing a role assignment.
 You have to configure a managed identity instead.

 ## :star2::star2: Account reset Methods